en_USEnglish

 Analysis of visitor behavior

-By understanding how users interact with your site, you can optimize their experience and increase your website's efficiency.
-Analyze the most-visited pages, the time spent on each and the bounce rate to get an overview of user engagement.
+By understanding how users interact with your site, you can optimize their experience and increase the effectiveness of your website.
+Analyze the most visited pages, the time spent on each page, and bounce rates to gain insight into user engagement.

 Conversion tracking

-Conversion goals are the actions you want users to perform on your site.
-Google Analytics enables you to track these conversions, whether they be purchases, newsletter sign-ups or downloads.
+Conversion goals are the actions you want users to take on your site.
+Google Analytics allows you to track these conversions, whether they're purchases, newsletter signups, or downloads.

 Marketing performance measurement